 Elastic Cloud Enterprise can run on shared and less secure environments, but you should be aware of some limitations when deploying our product.

-readonly user that get created when you install ECE on your first hosts.
-Only the
+readonly user that get created when you install ECE on your first host.
+Initially, only the

-All Elasticsearch clusters come with X-Pack security features (or Shield for versions before 5.0) and support role-based access control.
-To learn more, see Secure Your Clusters.
+All Elasticsearch clusters come with X-Pack security features and support role-based access control.
+To learn more, check Secure Your Clusters.

 The Elasticsearch clusters you create on Elastic Cloud Enterprise share the same resources.
 It is currently not possible to run a specific cluster on entirely dedicated hardware not shared by other clusters.